JamFfm/cbpi4-LCDisplay/README.md

 # craftbeerpi4-plugin-template
-this is alpha stuff and not ment to use in production
+this is beta stuff and not ment to use in production but ready to test